fkie-cad/Sandroid_Dexray-Insight/docs/index.rst

    # Deep behavioral analysis
    dexray-insight path/to/app.apk --deep

-   # With custom configuration
+   # With custom configuration (the configuration file dexray.yaml will be used by default)
-   dexray-insight path/to/app.apk -c dexray.yaml
+   dexray-insight path/to/app.apk -c mydexray.yaml

 Documentation Contents
 ----------------------